The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 How many days do you need for Andalucia?

-For a real flavor of the landscape, history, and yes, food, you need to spend at least 10 days in Andalucia.
+For a real flavour of the landscape, history and food, you need to spend at least 10 days in Andalucia.
 With a few extra days, you can also see some of Andalucia’s hidden gems and secret spots that fewer people visit, giving you a true taste of authentic Andalucia.

 What is the best month to visit Andalucia?